J.S. Bach: Concerto in D Major, BWV 972, Allegro

 Hollie Lifshey, has held the position of Second Trumpet with the Atlanta Opera Orchestra since 2011 and was previously principal trumpet with the Savannah Philharmonic, South Carolina Philharmonic, and Macon Symphony.
 She maintains an active broad spectrum performance career frequently performing with the Atlanta Symphony, Atlanta Ballet Orchestra, and Chattanooga Symphony in addition to giving solo and recital performances.

-Additionally, she has performed with Sarah McLachlan, Kristin Chenoweth,
+Additionally, she has performed with Sarah McLachlan, Martina McBride, Kristin Chenoweth,

 and Jennifer Holliday as well as with the Gulbenkian Orchestra in Portugal,